Who am I?

 Before Cincinnati...

-At UNO, I focused on three projects.
 One project, Schematic Interfaces and Social Expectations, is published in an undergraduate journal from the University of Iowa

 The other project, A Defense of Graded Access Consciousness, argues that instead of thinking of consciousness as an all-or-nothing phenomenon, we should think of it as graded.
 In this work, I interact with empirical studies in blindsight and philosophical work in attention, consciousness, introspection, perception, and the philosophy of emotion.
 By making a modification to the attentional spotlight in Bernard Baars’ Global Workspace theory and applying it to a scenario in Daniel Haybron’s Paper “Do We Know How Happy We Are”, I show an example of the modified spotlight in action.
 This project was accepted to the 22nd Annual Southern Appalachian Undergraduate Philosophy Conference at the University of North Carolina - Asheville where it received a second-place award.